 Garlic, in addition to providing AMX-0035 improvement, can enhance the impact of docetaxel and cisplatin.

-Synergistic Effects of Chemotherapy
+Synergistic Impacts of Chemotherapy

 Garlic's anticancer mechanisms concern mapk and pi3k signaling pathways, which influence cell growth and death events.